zhenyan-xing/zhenyan-xing.github.io/_books/secrets-of-the-millionaire-mind.md

 **Money is a result, wealth is a result, health is a result, illness is a result, your weight is a result.
 We live in a world of cause and effect.**

+The inner world creates the outer world.

+Harv: **Give me five minutes, and I can predict your financial future for the rest of your life.**
+By identifying the money and success blueprint.

+Wealth principle:
+- Programming leads to thoughts
+- Thoughts lead to feelings
+- Feelings lead to actions
+- Actions lead to results

+**When the subconscious mind must choose between deeply rooted emotions and logic, emotions will almost always win.**

+subconcious -> thinking -> decisions -> actions -> outcomes

+four key elements of change:
+1. Awareness
+2. Understanding
+3. Disassociation
+4. Reconditioning/Declaration: _what I heard about money isn't necessarily true.
+I choose to adopt new ways of thinking that support my happiness and success._; _What I modeled around money was their way.
+I choose my way._; _I release my nonsupportive money experiences from the past and create a new and rich future._

+focus on saving for a _joyous_ day

+**If your motivation for acquiring money or success comes from a nonsupportive root such as fear, anger or the need to "prove" yourself, your money will never bring you happiness.**

+Fear is not just a problem, it's a habit.

+Money was meant to be accumulated as the means to create _freedom._

+Your money blueprint will determine your financial life.

+**The only way to permanently change the temperature in the room is to reset the thermostat.
+In the same way, the only way to change your level of financial success "permanently" is to reset your financial thermostat.**

+**Consciousness is observing your thoughts and actions so that you can live from true choice in the present moment rather than being run by programming from the past.**

 What interests me most is not only its discussion of wealth itself, but also its broader ideas about self-limiting patterns, long-term thinking, and personal growth.
 I see it as a book about mindset as much as money.